Zenoleader/MGS-Bot/Custom Files/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **MGS GitHub ToS**

-**1. Use of our service:** By using our codes, you agree **to not use any codes for, but not limited to: hacking, scamming, auth netting, hitting the nae nae etc.** If we feel you are violating those terms, we will remove your access from this respitory.
+**1. Use of our service:** By using our codes, you agree **to not use any codes for, but not limited to: hacking, scamming, auth netting, hitting the nae nae etc.** If we feel you are violating those terms, we will remove your access from this respitory. ⚠THESE TERMS HAVE BEEN IN EFFECT SINCE 3/1/2023⚠

 **2. Your privacy:** By using our codes, you accept that we take data on what you click and what is seems of intrest to you. **Your Username is shared with us, but your passwords & emails are safe to just you.** If you are here to try and hack people, not only will we remove your access, we will report you to GitHub Support.